-In accordance with legislation a child with an Education Health and Care Plan will be offered a place at the school named in the Plan as the most appropriate to meet the child's individual needs, this may reduce the amount of places available for children who do not have an Education Health and Care Plan
+In accordance with legislation a child with an Education Health and Care Plan will be offered a place at the school named in the Education Health and Care Plan.
+This may reduce the amount of places available for children who do not have a Education Health and Care Plan

-Third Priority

-For admission shall be given to children who have a brother/sister, half-brother/sister (where the children share one common parent), or step-brother/sister, living at the same address and who will still be attending Ellowes Hall in September 2020.
+Third Priority: For admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or stepbrother/sister, living at the same address and who will still be attending Ellowes Hall in September 2022.